Lakeview Pantry accepts in-kind donations of:

 - Tax benefits

-- Publicity on our social media channels and in our monthly E-News which is sent to more than 8,000 individuals
+- Publicity on our social media channels and in our monthly E-News

 - Reduction in garbage and waste